Skip to main content

 Ask a Librarian

 There are many ways you can get Library help.
-Search our FAQs, submit your question online, book a time with your Faculty Librarian for personalised assistance or drop in and see us at the service desks.
+Search FAQs, submit your question online, book appointments with Faculty Librarian for personalised assistance or visit the service desks.

 Read more